5 Types of Long-Term Loans You Can Get in Singapore

 4. Business loan

 Start-ups and small businesses sometimes need a capital injection for various business needs, such as to ease cash flow, ensure smooth operations, upgrade machinery, or hire manpower.
+This is where SME business loans come in handy.

-5. 12-month personal loan
+5. Personal loan

 What are the pros and cons of long-term loans?